 Things that I use less frequently, like envelopes and rulers, are now in a box.
 I then placed that box in a more remote, yet still easy-to-access location within my apartment.

 Cleaning up will not only help you get organized, but also help solidify your home office as an extension of your job — not just a place in your apartment for work.

-Having miscellaneous objects from the home strewn about your office can distract and deteriorate the quality of your work.
+Having miscellaneous objects from your home strewn about the office can distract you and deteriorate the quality of your work.
 When setting up to telecommute, undertake a workspace “deep clean” before hopping to it.

 4. Get a Good Trash Can

-Instead, I purchased a decently sized trash can that will hold about a week’s worth of refuse.
+So, I purchased a decent-size trash can that holds about a week’s worth of refuse.
 It’s done wonders so far for keeping my desk clear of old paper plates (and opened envelopes, used tissues, candy wrappers, etc.).
 You can find some pretty good deals online for an office-appropriate garbage receptacle — it’ll do wonders for your workspace.